DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 Chat and community forum, notification system.
 This should be done off chain but would be nice to verify that they have a token in order to participate.
 Most likely the "chat" functionality is just something like slack.
 Only conversations that are relevant to the contract are ones that go along with opinions for official blockchain voting.

 One thing that does seem necessary is to allow notifications, because a member shouldn't be visiting the contract daily.
 Rather things should be running smoothly and a member should receive an email / sms saying "New Proposal Submitted" with the details right there in the email.
 If the member responds “yes” or “no” it casts the vote as such.
-Is this technically possible to integrate SMTP protocol into ethereum natively?
+Is this technically possible to integrate SMTP protocol into Ethereum natively?
 Or would we just use a trusted and reliable 3rd party?
 Can contracts make API calls?

 Even if we had a simplistic approach — we could possibly have a "log" that logs out each kind of transaction, and an off chain site that is watching for changes and notifying users independently.